Aleksandar15/GIT-reminds-commands/README.md

        - When I'd clone a repository from a remote repository, Git automatically sets up a "*remote*" called "*origin*" that *points* to the repository I cloned from.
 This allows me to *push* and *pull* changes to and from the *remote repository*. `git push origin main`: Git will *push* the changes *made* on the "*main" branch* to the '*remote' repository* named "*origin*".
    - *When* or *how often* do I push changes?
 I can choose between pushing on every *single commit*, but it's also common to stack up a few *changes* (*commits*) and on the last (bigger) *commit* to do the *pushing*.
    - *NOTE*: the most confusing part about GitHub & Bitcuket can be the fact that "*pull request*" term stands for "*merge request*" as is called in cloud like GitLab; essentially both terms mean the same thing: *a request to merge changes from one branch into another*.
+   - A great blog about <a href="https://www.atlassian.com/git/tutorials/syncing/git-pull">git push</a>.
 - `git pull` is used to update my local repository with changes from a remote repository (/cloud/distributed repository like GitHub or GitLab).
   - *git pull* command is a combination of 2 other commands: *git fetch* followed by *git merge*.
     - In the first stage of operation *git pul*l will execute a *git fetch* scoped to the *local branch* that *HEAD is pointed at* -> once the content is downloaded, *git pull* will do *git merge* where a new merge commit will be-created and *HEAD* updated to *point at the new commit